 This data covers gross domestic product

 To learn more about direct energy employment across all sectors of the U.S. economy, another useful resource is 2017 U.S. Energy and Employment Report from the Department of Energy.
 This report has a separate state-by-state analysis of energy employment.

 Wage and salary jobs

-Wage and salary data, from the Bureau of Labor Statistics, describes the number of people employed in natural resource extraction that receive wages or salaries from companies.
+Employment data from the Bureau of Labor Statistics describes the number of people who receive wages or salaries from companies.

 Self-employment data, from the Bureau of Economic Analysis, describes people who work in natural resource extraction, but don’t receive wages or salaries because they own their own companies.